Yamaha C40: Meet Yamaha’s best-selling classical guitar

 The Yamaha C40 traditional classical guitar is excellent value for money and ideal for students.
 However, there are several versions of the Yamaha C40.
 They present differences that seem minimal, but influence the sound.

 This version has the same woods, scales and measurements, but has a black finish.
 This makes a difference in the sound, which is warmer, with less brightness, a little less volume, but very good harmonics.

 This guitar also has the same characteristics.
 The difference is the satin natural color finish.
 This produces a difference in sound, as it's perceived to have more volume and shine.
 It also has better gain and sustain than the other yamaha C40s and the harmonics have more presence.

 This is the same as the traditional yamaha C40.
 It has the same wood, scale and glossy polyurethane finish.
 The difference is that it has a passive preamp that consists of only one fader for gain and one for tone.

-To be honest, the truth is that we consider this version a total waste because the amplification system is lousy.
+To be honest, we consider this version a total waste because the amplification system is lousy.
 But if you are interested it can be found at thomann.

 Yamaha C40: Conclusion